 Sol Orsell: To be honest, I think it is a part of human nature where you hear about some supplement or pill, take it, and you’ll be much better.

 The reality is that most of them are all marketing, and every time you hear exotic supplements, I am sure you hear from the media that some supplements will help you lose your fat and all that stuff.
-The reality is that you have to be skeptical about these kinds of claims.
+The good, the bad, and the ugly about supplements is that you have to be skeptical about these kinds of claims.

 You can make a legitimate claim, but it still doesn’t work.